particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Cellular global identity 2024-11-06

+The [cellular_global_identity](/reference/device-os/api/cellular/cellular-global-identity/) function, used to get the MCC, MNC, LAC, and cell identifier, is now documented.

+### Removed particle token list 2024-11-06

+This command has been removed from the Particle CLI for security reasons.

 ### Library builds 6.2.0 2024-11-06

 The [library viewer](/reference/device-os/libraries/search/) now includes tests build for 6.2.0 and M-SoM.